 - Can be practiced and accommodated in fields including biotech, healthcare, pharmaceutical, and finance; - Better performance in analyzing high-dimensional data & identifying subtle yet meaningful changes.
-Scientific Publication:

-• Y.Z.
+Scientific Publication: • Y.Z.
 Bei and P.Y.
 Hong.
 "Robust differential expression analysis by learning discriminant boundary in multidimensional space of statistical attributes."
 BMC Bioinformatics (2016) 17:541.
 DOI: 10.1186/s12859-016-1386-x

 GlycoDeNovo - Modeling Method for Glycan Structures

 SEEKING

-Exclusive licensing partner and/or sponsored research funding
+Licensing partner and/or research collaboration

 PATENT TITLE

-System and Method for Determining Glycan Topolgy Using Tandem Mass Spectra
+System and Method for Determining Glycan Topology Using Tandem Mass Spectra

-INVENTORS Pengyu Hong
+INVENTORS Pengyu Hong, Cheng Lin

-PATENT STATUS Pending 16/616,831
+PATENT STATUS Pending

+- 16/616,831 (v1)

+- 63/294,681 (v2)

-LICENSING STATUS US rights available
+LICENSING STATUS Worldwide rights available

 BRANDEIS REF.
-Case 2017-051
+Case 2017-051; 2022-003

 CONTACT

-Rajnish Kaushik, PhD, MBA Director, Licensing & Strategic Alliances Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 +1 781-736-4220 rajnish@brandeis.edu
+Rajnish Kaushik Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 781-736-4220 rajnish@brandeis.edu

-A Method for de novo Reconstructing Glycan Structures from Mass Spec Data for Use in Bio-Pharmaceutical Design
+A Method for de novo Reconstructing Glycan Structures from Mass Spec Data for Use in Bio-Pharmaceutical Design Background:

-Background:

 Glycosylation is a common modification by which a glycan (or oligosaccharide) is covalently attached to a target biomolecule such as protein and lipids.
-Glycans are tree ensembles of monosaccharides links via glycosidic bonds formed by the condensation reaction between the hemiacetal group of one monosaccharide (the non-reducing end residue) and a hydroxyl group of another (the reducing end residue).
 Glycosylation serves important purposes in many biological processes, including protein folding and clearance, cell adhesion, and immunological responses among others.
 Additionally, glycosylation is one of the key factors that determine the solubility, stability, and efficacy of many biopharmaceuticals.
-Change in glycosylation patterns are observes under various disease conditions.
-Glucan structural analysis is essential for understanding their diverse roles in biological systems, however it is a challenging task due to the cast number of topologies that they may assume even for a moderate sized glucan.
+Glycan structure identification is essential to understanding the roles of glycans in various biological processes, however it is a challenging task due to the cast number of topologies that they may assume even for a moderate sized glucan.
 Currently, mass spectrometry has become of the most powerful tools for determining glycan structures.
-Several processing tools exist for determining the topologies of glycans using mass spectrometry.
-Generally, glycan reconstruction methods use a catalog-library approach that searches experimental mass spectra against pre-built glycan databases.
-The accuracy of the search results depends not only on the quality of the query (i.e. the tandem MS data) but also on the completeness of the databases.
-Because glycan databases are generally incomplete, it is necessary to develop a de novo method for determination of glycan structures from their experimental spectra.
-With enough information (e.g., precursor ion mass, possible monosaccharide components, charge carrier, and product ion masses), brute-force search methods, such as STAT, may be used to compare and experimental tandem mass spectrum to those of all possible theoretical structures.
-One problem however, is that the number of possible structures increases exponentially as the number of monosaccharides in a glycan increases and thus the search space becomes too big to explore for large glycans.
-Therefore, this brute-force approach is only feasible where a small number of glycans are at play.
-Currently, there is a need for a reconstruction method that has a reduced computational complexity, and a method does not rely on a database of known glycans.
-Our invention overcomes the drawbacks by providing systems and methods for achieving a de novo method for reconstructing glycan topologies from experimental MS data.
+Several processing tools exist for determining the topologies of glycans using mass spectrometry (catalog-library approach that searches experimental mass spectra against prebuilt glycan databases, brute-force search methods, such as STAT) but they have many limitations which restrict their application to a small number of glycans.
+Currently, there is a need for a reconstruction method that has a reduced computational complexity, and a method which does not rely on a database of only known glycans.

+This invention overcomes the drawbacks by providing systems and methods for achieving a de novo method for reconstructing glycan topologies from experimental MS data.
 The de novo method reconstructs possible glycan topologies in a bottom up way by building an interpretation-graph that interprets some non-precursor peaks as B or C ions and specifies how to interpret each B or C ion by appending one or more preceding B and or C ions to monosaccharide.
 Additionally, this invention is a machine learning tool that may learn fragmentation patterns to assist in selecting the correct glycan topology from a candidate set of proposed structures.
+This method has been further developed (GlycodeNovo.v2) which makes further improvements to the previous version.
+First, the researchers use the precursor mass measured for a peak that likely corresponds to a glycan to determine its potential compositions, which are used to constrain the search space, enable parallel computation, and hence speed up topology reconstruction.
+Second, they developed a procedure to calculate the empirical p-value of a reconstructed topology candidate.
 Advantages: